Unleash/unleash-android-proxy-sdk/README.md

 #### Step 3b: Unleash Config
 To create a client, use the UnleashConfig.newBuilder method.
 When building a configuration, you'll need to provide it with:

-    proxyUrl: the URL your proxy is available at
+- `proxyUrl`: the URL the Unleash front-end API is available at **OR** the URL your proxy is available at
-    clientKey: the proxy client key you wish to use (this method was known as clientSecret prior to version 0.4.0)
+- `clientKey`: the API token or proxy client key you wish to use (this method was known as clientSecret prior to version 0.4.0)
-    pollMode: how you want to load the toggle status
+- `pollMode`: how you want to load the toggle status

 As of v0.1 the SDK supports an automatic polling with an adjustable poll period or loading the state from disk.
 Most users will probably want to use the polling client, but it's nice to know that you can instantiate your client without actually needing Internet if you choose loading from File

+##### Connection options

+To connect this SDK to your Unleash instance's [front-end API](https://docs.getunleash.io/reference/front-end-api), use the URL to your Unleash instance's front-end API (`<unleash-url>/api/frontend`) as the `url` parameter.
+For the `clientKey` parameter, use a `FRONTEND` token generated from your Unleash instance.
+Refer to the [_how to create API tokens_](https://docs.getunleash.io/how-to/how-to-create-api-tokens) guide for the necessary steps.

+To connect this SDK to the [Unleash proxy](https://docs.getunleash.io/reference/unleash-proxy), use the proxy's URL and a [proxy client key](https://docs.getunleash.io/reference/api-tokens-and-client-keys#proxy-client-keys).
+The [_configuration_ section of the Unleash proxy docs](https://docs.getunleash.io/reference/unleash-proxy#configuration) contains more info on how to configure client keys for your proxy.

 ##### Step 3b: Configure client polling proxy